-Overall group materiality € 1,490.000 (previous year € 1,320.000) How we determined it 5% of profit before tax

-Rationale for the materiality benchmark applied

-We chose profit before tax as the benchmark because, in our view, it is the benchmark against which the performance of the group is most commonly measured by users, and is a generally accepted benchmark.
-We chose 5% which is within the range of acceptable quantitative materiality thresholds in auditing standards.
+Overall group materiality € 1,490.000 (previous year € 1,320.000) Key audit matter in the au Timing of revenue recogniti How we determined it 5% of profit before tax We refer to the accounting The group's business ope manufacturing.
+Revenue fror is transferred to the custor Rationale for the materiality benchmark applied We chose profit before tax as the benchmark because, in our view, it is the benchmark against which the performance of the group is most commonly measured by users, and is a generally accepted benchmark.
+We chose 5% which is within recognition was a key audit timely recording of revenue. the range of acceptable quantitative materiality thresholds in auditing standards.
+Valuation of Inventories We refer to the accounting p